The 13th Floor Elevators: 1968–1969: Bull of the Woods and breakup

+IA wanted Erickson to rest in a private hospital and rehabilitation centre, he was voluntarily admitted in July.
+While there he received shock treatment, with his stay including his 21st birthday.

+Hall became suspicious of the treatment Erickson was receiving and broke him out of the facility.

+During this period Sutherland, Leatherman, and Thomas played a handful of shows around Texas with Steve Webb on vocals.
+In August the trio recorded some more songs.
+A last single, "Livin' On", was released in February 1969, preceding the final album Bull of the Woods in March 1969 - which failed to chart.

-Drug overuse and related legal problems left the band in a state of constant turmoil, which took its toll, both physically and mentally, on the members.
-In 1969, facing a felony marijuana possession charge, Roky Erickson chose to be admitted to a psychiatric hospital rather than serve a prison term, thus signaling the end of the band's career.
+Drug overuse and related legal problems had left the band in a state of constant turmoil, which took its toll, both physically and mentally, on the members.
+On March 12 1969, facing a felony marijuana possession charge, Roky Erickson plead insanity and chose to be admitted to a psychiatric hospital rather than serve a prison term.

+Sutherland was arrested for parole violation and sent to Huntsville Prison on January 28, 1970.

 Several partial reunions took place after the band's 1969 demise.
 Sutherland and Leatherman played 13 Floor Elevator songs at the Ol' Dog Saloon in Ingram, Texas on April 28, 1977.
 Another partial reunion occurred at Liberty Lunch in Austin in 1984, with Roky alongside John Ike Walton on drums and Ronnie Leatherman on bass, with Sutherland's place taken by guitarist Greg Forest.
 Tommy Hall did not participate.

-On May 10, 2015, members of the band (Erickson, Hall, Leatherman, and Walton) joined for a 50th Anniversary reunion concert appearance at the psychedelic music festival Austin Psych Fest (Levitation 2015).
+On May 10, 2015, members of the band (Erickson, Hall, Leatherman, and Walton) joined for a 50th Anniversary reunion concert appearance at the psychedelic music festival Levitation 2015.
 Stacy Sutherland's guitar duties were covered by Fred Mitchim and Eli Southard.